real-time, electronic communication between patients and providers

 The Dawn of the Digital Consumer Healthcare Platform

 The challenges of COVID-19 provided Americans with a clear proof point for the value of digital technologies in delivering care, adding momentum to the regulatory enablement of these technologies.
-With ambulatory care office visits stymied during the pandemic, telemedicine utilization experienced over 6,000% volume increase compared to pre-pandemic volumes.
+With ambulatory care office visits stymied during the pandemic, telemedicine utilization experienced a volume increase of over 6,000% compared to pre-pandemic volumes.
 In June 2020, in response to the pandemic, the U.S. government formed a small, but purposed, Task Force on Telehealth Policy, which includes the newly formed Alliance for Connected Care (ACC).
 The ACC exists to advocate for connected care for all Americans, which is defined as “real-time, electronic communication between a patient and a provider, including telehealth, remote patient monitoring, and secure email communication between clinicians and their patients.”
 The ACC’s backers include top DCP businesses like Amazon and Walmart, as well as traditional healthcare systems like Ascension Health.

 Hello.
 How Can We Help You?